Jive Jones: 1990s–2000s: Songwriting and production

-2001: Me, Myself, & I
+2001: Me, Myself & I

-In the September 9, 2000, issue of Billboard, Jive Records announced that the label would be releasing his debut solo album in the next year.
+In the September 9, 2000, issue of Billboard magazine, Jive Records announced that the label would be releasing his debut solo album in the next year.
 They also indicated plans to release a CD sampler including a bonus track accessible via PlayJ technology.
-A January 2001 profile of Jones for MTV.com reported that he was signed with Columbia Records and had finished recording his debut album, to be titled Me, Myself and I, as well as lead single "Money Shot," which would be released in February.
+A January 2001 profile of Jones for MTV.com reported that he was signed with Columbia Records and had finished recording his debut album, to be titled Me, Myself and I, as well as lead single "Money Shot", which would be released in February.
 Jones officially signed with Jive in April 2001.
 His debut album was slated for release on September 25, 2001, then pushed to October 9.
-Jones described the album as "rap-rock, like Limp Bizkit, but with a Prince flair" and commented that he enjoyed mixing DJ tracks with punk guitars.
+Jones described the album as "rap-rock, like Limp Bizkit, but with a Prince flair", and commented that he enjoyed mixing DJ tracks with punk guitars.
 The album never received an official release in the United States.

 The lead single from the album, the title track, was a novelty song that incorporated elements of early 1990s music.
 It was sent to pop radio stations in August 2001, reaching number 40 on the Radio & Records pop chart the following month.
 The accompanying music video, directed by Nigel Dick, was shot on June 30, 2001, in Sun Valley, California.
 The song was featured on the soundtrack to the film Big Fat Liar and received play on MTV, being added to rotation the week ending August 19, 2001.
 The track was also included on Now That's What I Call Music!
 8.

 Internationally, it entered the UK Singles Chart in 2002, spending two weeks on the chart and peaking at number 77.
-In the Netherlands, it became a top 20 hit on both the Dutch Top 40 and Dutch Single Top 100.
-Jones's next single, "I Belong", became another top 40 hit in the Netherlands.
+In the Netherlands, it became a top-20 hit on both the Dutch Top 40 and Dutch Single Top 100.
+Jones's next single, "I Belong", became another top-40 hit in the Netherlands.
 He appeared on the cover of the October 12, 2002, issue of Hitkrant, a Dutch music magazine, which that month also hosted a contest to win a meet-and-greet or DVD single of "I Belong".
 Following his solo releases, Jones became a co-host of the MTV game show I Bet You Will, in which contestants perform stunts for cash prizes.